mathexl/ceylon/README.md

 python ceylon.py --revert-nosave cool_class --file=home.css
 ```

 To rollback to a specific version, you can state the timestamp it was created in using `--version=TIMESTAMP` (the timestamp is printed whenever you create a version).
+You can also do multiple classes at once using the same `/` divider.
 Thus:
 ```
 python ceylon.py --revert-nosave --version=TIMESTAMP cool_class --file=home.css
 ```